english language skills

 By reading the newspaper, you’ll be learning some new words but you’ll also be learning about current events (things that are happening right now in the world), culture and the issues that English-speaking readers find important.

-Reading an entire novel in English might seem scary, but you can always start with something small, like a story.
+Reading an entire novel in English might seem scary, but you can always start with something small, like a short story.

 Children’s stories or short stories in general are usually fun, teach a lesson or two and are written using simple vocabulary, so even beginners can find a story that they can understand.